smartdevicelink/sdl_evolution/proposals/0240-sdl-js-pwa.md

 The HMI API extension is mostly a copy of the cloud-app-properties included in the mobile API.

-1. The OEM store uses the manifest data to for `SetAppProperties`.
+1. The OEM store uses the manifest data for `SetAppProperties`.
 2. The OEM store may choose to add not-installed apps to SDL using `enabled` parameter set to `false` (optional)
 3. If an embedded app is installed the `enabled` flag should be set to `true` to appear in UpdateAppsList RPC
 4. For local apps